vinay095/leetcode-tracker/README.md

 # leetcode-tracker
-A simple website made to track DSA problems.
+A simple website created to track DSA problems.

+- Contains 250 categorised problem as example
+- New categories can be added
+- New problems can be added to existing category or to a new category